DEV Community

 Duplicate Code Gif

-Move Code: Well you copied the code, but you don’t really want it there.
-Or you realized this whole function should actually be above where it is now.
+Move Code: What if you copied the code, but it's in the wrong spot?
 Easily fixed.
-Highlight the chunk (or just place the cursor on the specific line for single lines) and hold down Option (Mac) or Alt (Windows) and move it up or down with the arrow keys!
+Highlight the chunk of code (or just place the cursor on the specific line for single lines) and hold down Option (Mac) or Alt (Windows) and move it up or down with the arrow keys!
 Easy peasy.

 Move Code Gif